-- So much better than store bough garlic bread!
+- So much better than store-bought garlic bread!

-- Easily customisable (simply use any herbs you want)
+- Easily to customise (simply use any herbs you want)

 You'll find full instructions including US and EU measurements below.
 But first, let's see what you'll need.

-To make our delicious vegan garlic herb bread you'll need:
+To make your delicious vegan garlic herb bread you'll need:

-This is a visual guide through the recipe.
-Find all the measurements in the recipe card below.
+This is a quick & foolproof visual guide through the recipe.

 1. Combine the warm water and yeast in a large bowl.
 Add oil, then the flour, and lastly salt (on top of the flour).